elf64/set_python_icon/README.md

-# set_python_icon
+# Change the boring icon for .py files
-A python script that will set another icon for .py files
+This is a script i've made to change the default icon for all the .py files
+#### Please run the setico.bat to refresh the icons